CloudCannon/Academy/_posts/2017-02-07-introduction-to-data-files.md

 {% endraw %}

 Now we'll add the author's short name to the front matter in our posts.
-So the author of `_posts/2016-01-01-what-is-sour-dough.md` is george.
+So the author of `_posts/2016-01-01-what-is-sour-dough.md` is george:

 {% raw %}
 ~~~text